sanyal06/aws-labs-1/SAA-Lab01.md

 #### Activity 03 - Create Internet gateway
 As you might have noticed, there were similar steps taken in creating the Public and Private subnets, what differentiates them?
-A public subnet is the one that has a route to internet Gateway in its routing table.
+A public subnet is the one that has a route to Internet Gateway in its routing table.
 So now let's create an Internet Gateway.
 Click on Internet Gateways in the sidebar of VPC Dashboard and then click on Create Internet Gateway.
 * Name tag: MyIGW
 * Click on Yes, Create.